hobovsky/polyglot/README.md

    ranking does not measure anything useful).
 Also, leaderboards are automatically scrolled to show your score.
  - Beta kata: uses Codwewars API to fetch and present breakdown of rank votes.
+ - Presents languages a user attempted the kata with.

  HOW TO UNINSTALL IT?
 --------------------